reactjs/react-codemod/README.md

 #### `pure-component`

-Converts ES6 classes that only have a render method, only have safe properties (statics and props), and do not have refs to Stateless Functional Components.
+Converts ES6 classes that only have a render method, only have safe properties (statics and props), and do not have refs to Functional Components.

 Option `useArrows` converts to arrow function.
 Converts to `function` by default.
 Option `destructuring` will destructure props in the argument where it is safe to do so.